AhmadMHawwash/forge/engines/prompt-router.md

 ### 1. Analyze User Request

+**Ambiguity Check (First Priority):**
+Check if request needs requirement clarification before proceeding:
+- **ACTIVATE PRODUCT MANAGER IF**:
+  - Feature requests lack specific implementation details
+  - Vague or high-level requirements that could be interpreted multiple ways
+  - Requests where multiple technical approaches are possible
+  - Missing information about user workflows, success criteria, or constraints
+  - Any request where assumptions would need to be made to proceed

+**Signs of Ambiguous Requests:**
+- "Build a feature that..." without specific details
+- "Make it work like..." without defining exact behavior
+- "Add functionality for..." without user workflow details
+- "Improve the..." without specific success criteria
+- "Create a system that..." without technical constraints

 **Intent Classification:**
 - **BUILD**: "implement", "add", "create", "develop", "build"
 - **FIX**: "bug", "error", "issue", "broken", "failing", "crash"